AbbasPak/MCMC-Algorithms-Bayesian-Applications/README.md

 - **Slow Mixing**: Gibbs sampling can be slow if the parameters are highly correlated, as each parameter is updated conditionally rather than jointly.
 - **Convergence Issues**: In some cases, the algorithm can get stuck in regions of the parameter space, requiring more sophisticated methods like adaptive MCMC or the Metropolis-Hastings algorithm.

+Gibbs sampling is often combined with the Metropolis-Hastings algorithm when conditional distributions are not straightforward to sample from directly.

 ---

-Gibbs sampling is often combined with the Metropolis-Hastings algorithm when conditional distributions are not straightforward to sample from directly.
-This combination can create a powerful tool for Bayesian inference, as shown in the algorithm you’re presenting.

 1. 📈 **Applications in Bayesian Statistics**
    - 📐 Bayesian inference